Last updated: 01/12/2025

 Companies with involvement* in the following as defined by Global Industry Classification Standard (GICS) sub-industry:

 Companies that own proved or probable reserves in coal, oil, or gas; and derive in excess of 15% of their revenue^ from exploration and extraction of thermal coal, oil or gas.
-Where referred to above, ‘coal, oil or gas’ includes these fuels where derived from unconventional sources such as tar sands or shale. |
+Where referred to above, ‘coal, oil or gas’ includes these fuels where derived from conventional and unconventional sources such as tar sands or shale. |

 Adult entertainment |